| This is the 86th story of Our Life Logs |

 Josh was born in Cincinnati, Ohio in the late 1990s.
 As a child, he was a little chubby, quiet, and extremely insecure.
 When Josh was about seven or eight years old, he would sit at the dinner table while his parents scolded his extra weight.
 Even then, Josh knew that his physical form didn’t matter, that his body did not correctly define who he was.
 Still, Josh began to hate himself.

-In school, Josh was surrounded by great friends who were accepting and encoured Josh to keep talking.
+In school, Josh was surrounded by great friends who were accepting and encouraged Josh to keep talking.
 He found out that he was a bubbly person who was always trying to make people laugh, that he was sassy, and he just wanted to be noticed, like every young person does.

 Josh sensed that he was different from a young age.
-It was when he had a few romantic relationships with girls in middle school when Josh realized that he wasn’t feeling any connection to them.
+It was when he had a few romantic relationships with girls in middle school and he realized that he wasn’t feeling any connection to them.
 He found himself checking out boys instead of girls.
 It felt normal to him, but he knew others wouldn’t see it that way.
 It wasn’t until high school that Josh told people he liked men, which was true.
 However, the term “gay” didn’t feel like the right term for him, either.
 Josh just used it as a placeholder, just to have some kind of definite identity.

 When Josh came out to his family, they did not take the news well.
 His mother rejected any idea that this information could be possible, while his father asked invasive questions about the homosexual lifestyle.
 He’d never felt more alone.